Bureau for Economic Policy Analysis: Analysis of election programmes

 It is also not uncommon to use the results of the CPB to defend attack or compare the different policies.

 Parties voluntarily subject their programs to CPB analysis.
 However, after the elections of 1986, it became a custom that each major party asked the CPB to forecast the consequences of their election program.
 In general, the parties seem to worry more about being accused of not wanting to face the economic consequences of their proposals than showing negative results.
 In 2002, the party "List Pim Fortuyn" did not submit their elections platform, although it came in as second largest party.

 The CPB analyzes government budget proposals on its own initiative.
 The analysis is considered a key document when determining how successful a government is with it policies.
 The results of this analysis is the basis for the income and expenditure for the Ministry of Economic Affairs.
-Through the independent status of the CPS, it is in practice impossible for the Dutch government to use their own models and interpretations of statistics.
+Through the independent status of the CPB, it is in practice impossible for the Dutch government to use their own models and interpretations of statistics.
 This forces the government, regardless of who is in power, to stay within the given boundaries and lowers the chance of budget surprises.
 It also increases the credibility of the ministry estimates.